shannonekj/cluster_computing/Intro_to_Compute.md

 #### 1. Run an interactive session with `srun`

 Interactive sessions allow you to work on computers that aren't the login/head node.
 Essentially you can do everything you've done at the command line interface on Jetstream on the compute cluster.
 This is really powerful for doing memory intensive commands that you may not need to keep track of.
+However, with this power comes a great danger.

+*Why is it dangerous?*
-However, with this power comes a great danger as the commands you run will not be save in a script anywhere.
-So, if you wanted to go back and recreate an analysis, you won't know what you've run or with which versions of software.
+The commands you run will not be saved in scripts anywhere.
+So, if you wanted to go back and recreate an analysis, you won't know what you've run, how you've run it or which versions of software you used.

 To request and launch a basic interactive session that will last for two hours use the following:
 ```
 srun --time=02:00:00 --pty /bin/bash
 ```

 Pay close attention to the time you give to yourself using `srun`!
 Slurm will terminate the session immediately at the end of the allotted time.
-It, sadly, doesn't care if you are 99.99% of the way through your analysis :0]
+It, sadly, doesn't care if you are 99.99% of the way through your analysis :/

 Also, you can request more/different resources by using to following flags:
 * `--mem=<number>Gb` = request memory